fadden/CiderPress2/cp2/Manual-cp2.md

 Usage: `cp2 rename [options] <ext-archive> <file-in-archive> [file-in-archive...] <new-name>`

 For file archives, this can only be used to rename a single entry.
 Recursion does not apply.
-Pathname separator chararacters ('/' or ':') in `<new-name>` are automatically converted to the appropriate character.
+Pathname separator characters ('/' or ':') in `<new-name>` are automatically converted to the appropriate character.

 For disk images with hierarchical filesystems, this can move files between